ivnkla/ai-hackaton-doctolib/README.md

 ## Acknowledgments

 We are grateful to :
-- Antonin and ... from Scaleway ...
+- Antonin and ... from Scaleway who helped us with their solution and various subjects
-- The Tech team which ...
+- The Tech team which helped us on various subjects